AlastairPickering/trait_environment_misalignment/README.md

 ### Code
 - **forest_trait_means_data_creation.R:**
-  An R script that creates the forest trait and static geographic variables.
+  An R script that creates the forest trait and static geographic variables, as well as perturbing the plot traits to model trait variation.

 - **extract_climate_data.R:**
   An R script that extracts climate data from .tif files located in the `data/climate` directory, merging them with the forest trait data.